raspberrypilearning/anime-expressions/en/step_4.md

 --- /code ---

-This rule states which font should be used, how the text should be aligned and how much space should be around the header.
+This rule states which font should be used, how the text should be aligned, and how much space should be around the header.

 --- /task ---

 --- task ---

-At the moment the `<h2>` heading is aligned to the left.
+At the moment, the `<h2>` heading is aligned to the left.

 Change the `text-align` property of the h2 rule to `center`.